Guerrilla Girls: Members and names

 Membership in the New York City group is exclusive, by invitation only, based on relationships with current and past members, and one's involvement in the contemporary art world.
 A mentoring program was formed within the group, pairing a new member with an experienced Guerrilla Girl to bring them into the fold.
 Due to the lack of formality, the group is comfortable with individuals outside of their base claiming to be Guerrilla Girls; Guerrilla Girl 1 stated in a 2007 interview: "It can only enhance us by having people of power who have been given credit for being a Girl, even if they were never a Girl."
 Men are not allowed to become Guerrilla Girls but may support the group by assisting in promotional activities.

 Guerrilla Girls' names are pseudonyms generally based on dead female artists.
 Members go by names such as Käthe Kollwitz, Alma Thomas, Rosalba Carriera, Frida Kahlo, Alice Neel, Julia de Burgos, and Hannah Höch.
 Guerrilla Girls' "Carriera" is credited with the idea of using pseudonyms as a way to not forget female artists.
 Having read about Rosalba Carriera in a footnote of Letters on Cézanne by Rainer Maria Rilke, she decided to pay tribute to the little-known female artist with her name.
 This also helped to solve the problem of media interviews; the group was often interviewed by phone and would not give names, causing problems and confusion amongst the group and the media.
 Guerrilla Girl 1 joined in the late 1980s, taking on her name as a way to memorialize women in the art community who have fallen under the radar and did not make as notable as an impact as the names takes on by other members.
 For some members like "Zora Neale Hurston", or Emma Amos, identities have only been made public posthumously.

+In August 2025, the Italian art magazine Artribune reported that, in an interview with a member using the pseudonym "Alice Neel", the member identified herself as painter Robin Tewes.